 But someone had to marry them.
 Who would defy the Roman Emperor?
 Legend suggests that St. Valentinus, believing in the sanctity of Christian marriage, performed secret marriages despite the ban by Emperor Claudius II.
-Once caught performing these marriages, St. Valentinus was sentenced to death.
+Once St. Valentinus was caught performing these marriages, he was sentenced to death.

-While he was awaiting execution, one version of the legend states that he was showered with notes from young lovers extolling the virtues of love over war.
+One version of the legend states, that while St. Valentinus was awaiting execution, he was showered with notes from young lovers extolling the virtues of love over war.
 If you are a former flower child, you’ve heard this before.
 These notes would have been the very first Valentines, if they ever existed.